ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-1/README.md

 Multi-cloud can be a great idea.
 This ensures that you aren't primarily dependent on a single provider.
 Building an interconnected web of clouds, you make it easier to protect yourself if you must make a quick jump from one of your providers.

+## Quiz: Public Cloud Overview

+### QUESTION 1 OF 2
+Select the three primary challenges that the customers faced during the initials days of public cloud adoption?

+* Poor connectivity

+* Lack of trained staff

+* Loss of control

+### QUESTION 2 OF 2
+True or False: Cloud providers now have advanced tools and services to enhance security in public cloud.

+* True